zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ```

 ### Dispatch operation on HPU
-HPU variable implement `std::ops` trait, these function dispatch the operation on HPU device.
+HPU variables implement `std::ops` trait.
+These functions dispatch the operation on HPU device.
 Following code snippets show how to start operation on HPU from Hpu variables:

 ``` rust